EliahKagan/subaudit/README.md

 - `subaudit.Hook` - abstraction around an audit hook allowing subscribing and unsubscribing to specific events, with `extracting`, `listening`, `subscribe`, and `unsubscribe` instance methods
-- `subaudit.addaudithook` - trivial abstraction representing whether the `sys`
+- `subaudit.addaudithook` - trivial abstraction representing whether the
-  or `sysaudit` function is used
+  function from `sys` or `sysaudit` is used
 - `sys.addaudithook` or `sysaudit.addaudithook` - *not part of subaudit* -
   install a [PEP 578](https://peps.python.org/pep-0578/) audit hook